3rd Division (Colombia)

 The 3rd Division (Tercera División del Ejército Nacional de Colombia) is a Colombian National Army division based in the city of Cali consisting of four brigades: the 3rd Brigade based in Cali, the 8th Brigade based in Armenia, the 23rd Brigade based in Pasto and the 29th Brigade based in Popayán.
 The division is also supported by the 3rd Explosive Ordnance Disposal Group based in Cali.

+As of December 2023 the commander is general Giovani Rodríguez.
+The Division has fought against the Revolutionary Armed Forces of Colombia remnant groups and suffered an injured soldier in fighting in Buenos Aires, Cauca in February 2024.